porter-dev/porter-archive/README.md

 4. [Build and push your Docker image to the provisioned registry with the CLI](https://docs.getporter.dev/docs/cli-documentation#porter-docker-configure).

 5. From the Templates tab on the Dashboard, select the Docker template.
 Click on the image you have just pushed, configure the port, then hit deploy.
+## Want Help?
+We are always hanging out in our [Discord community](https://discord.gg/MhYNuWwqum).
+Join us there if you need help or have any questions!

 ## Want to Help?
 We welcome all contributions.
 Submit an issue or a pull request to help us improve Porter!